Web Analytics

 From the start, it must be said that this microphone is in a completely different league.
 After all, its new value is currently 2,489€.
 If you are familiar with studio microphones, then you have surely heard of the Neumann U87 Ai.
 The original Neumann U87 was launched in 1967.
 It was available until 1986, when the Neumann U87 Ai replaced it.

 Neumann is ubiquitous in studios worldwide, even if you have never heard of either of the two microphones.
-These models have been used in countless recordings, from jazz to pop, but also in spoken word and broadcasts.
+These models have been used in numerous recordings, spanning jazz to pop, as well as in spoken word and broadcasts.

 Why do sound engineers, musicians, and broadcasters love the Neumann U87 Ai?
 This question has many answers, but let’s start with its versatility.
 As a studio microphone, it can be used for a variety of purposes, with the spoken voice being reproduced just as well as a singing voice or that of an instrument.